 The other advantage / disadvantage is that just after (or before, depending in which direction you are travelling) Augsburg the bus makes a detour out to Munich.
 This again is wonderful for those who are looking to get to or from that city but it does mean that there is a stretch of the Romantic Road (essentially between Friedberg near Augsburg down to Wildsteig which means that you are missing out on the towns of Landsberg am Lech and Schongau - of the ones that are covered on this website).

-The bus runs from May through to mid-October and more details can be found on the company website here: www.touring-travel.eu
+The bus runs from on Wednesdays and Sundays from April to October and on Saturdays from mid-May through to the beginning of September.
+More details can be found on the company website here: www.touring-travel.eu

 Obviously car hire is available from airports and cities and towns along the way for those arriving by plane.
 And plenty of visitors come to the Romantic Road from other parts of Europe with their own vehicle.

 Part of the joy of having one's own car is the ability to make your own schedule and to make diversions off the recommended route to sites that interest you.
 But as somewhere to start, here are a couple of schedules - one rushed and one more leisurely - which would cover the highlights of the Road:

 Day 1 : start in Würzburg and head south through the Tauber valley to Rothenburg, stopping in one of the Tauber valley towns for lunch (Bad Mergentheim?) and taking some time in the evening to look around Rothenburg

 Day 2 : explore more of Rothenburg before driving south for lunch and the sights of Dinkelsbühl and overnighting in Nördlingen

 Day 3 : with maybe a brief stop at Harburg or Donauwörth, drive south to the city of Augsburg and spend some time soaking up the history and sights